 Faculty and Staff

 Faculty are serious writers themselves, believing strongly that practicing the craft they teach is integral to the instruction of their students.
-They have published prize-winning books in poetry, memoir, and literary studies, along with poems and essays in anthologies such as Cradles of Conscience, After the Bell, Body Outlaws, What's Normal, Medieval Romance, Catalogue of Medieval and Renaissance Manuscripts, American Masculinities, On the Wing, Cleveland in Poetry and Prose.
+They have published prize-winning books in poetry, memoir, and literary studies, along with poems and essays in anthologies such as After the Bell, Body Outlaws, What's Normal, Medieval Romance, Catalogue of Medieval and Renaissance Manuscripts, American Masculinities, On the Wing, and Cleveland in Poetry and Prose.
 Their poems and essays have appeared in magazines and journals such as North American Review, Virginia Quarterly Review, Seneca Review, Midwestern Folklore, Iowa Review, Black Warrior Review, Crab Orchard Review, Mid-American Review, FIELD, M/MLA Journal, High Plains Literary Review, cream city review, and American Angler.